ashishagrwl/ashishagrwl.github.io/_posts/2023-04-11-spotify-playlists-to-ipod-shuffle.markdown

     * update "cookie_file" to the path of the cookies.txt file downloaded in step 1.
     * update format to m4a.

-5. Run spotdl synnc inside the subfolder with the playlist URL.
+5. Run spotdl sync inside the subfolder with the playlist URL.
 E.g.
 `spotdl sync https://open.spotify.com/playlist/1FVwLROwulS08mWDkHBViQ?si=44d6bfb36f184932 --save-file sync.spotdl`

 6. Open iTunes and drag and drop the files from the subfolder to a corresponding playlist in iTunes.